thegetty/quire-docs/content/documentation/citation-bibliographies.md

 abstract: "Cite sources with pop-ups and generate reference lists"
 ---

 In-text citations and bibliographies are all available in Quire.
 Designed to meet scholarly needs and multiple citation styles, they are easy to implement in your publications.
-While bibliographic references are formatted in YAML and stored in a YAML file (you can consult our [YAML syntax fundamentals](/documentation/fundamentals/) for more information), citation and bibliography shortcodes are used to integrate the references in your publication.
+While bibliographic references are formatted in YAML and stored in a YAML file (you can consult our [YAML syntax fundamentals](/documentation/fundamentals/) for more information), citation and bibliography {{< q-def "shortcodes" >}} are used to integrate the references in your publication.

 ## Capture Bibliographic Information in YAML